cdanielcadena/tanagR/README.md

 ## Issues

 Please use the [issue tracker](https://github.com/cdanielcadena/tanagR/issues) to file issues.
-Please, don't send us emails.
+Please do not send us emails.

 ## Plans for the future